-The vision for the future of the Center includes construction of a free-standing authentic sixteenth-century Great Hall, breaking ground in 2011.
+The vision for the future of the Center includes construction of a free-standing authentic sixteenth-century Great Hall.
 Unique in the world, the Hall will provide a flexible performance space for theater, dance and music; it will serve as a cutting-edge performance laboratory to test the historic staging of drama and the acoustics of Renaissance music concerts, enabling our resident company, local early arts groups, and touring companies the performance conditions experienced by Shakespeare’s traveling company of players and musicians performing the works of William Byrd and others.

 The Hall will provide critically needed space for public lectures, conferences and classes as well as seminars for students and scholars on and off campus.
 Also included will be expanded research facilities, the Provost Charlena Seymour Costume Gallery for storage of the Hampshire Shakespeare collection and costume research, a fully equipped catering kitchen for social events, and a large climate-controlled space for the ever-growing library of rare books, manuscripts and related materials.
 It will also provide additional space for administration, archival storage, and practical spaces such as dressing rooms and seating storage, as well as a permanent home for several local early arts groups.

 The expansion will provide the necessary home base for the Center’s continuously expanding outreach programs, especially educational projects in nearby underserved urban communities.
 Such programming links the larger community with its cultural past and enhances the Center’s efforts to showcase the importance of Renaissance humanities, arts, social sciences and science in the shaping of our modern world.

 WHAT WILL IT TAKE TO BUILD THE GREAT HALL?